 - 1. Retain the existing machine room HVAC system.
 Coordination of equipment installation and location with HVAC prime who will be employed and managed by UMB. - 2.
 Furnish and install fire stopping and patching of holes and voids in the elevator machine room, per code requirements. - 3.
 Provide to paint the machine room walls and ceiling off-white with one (1) coat of primer and one (1) finish coat. - 4.
 Retain the elevator machine room door and frame assembly. - 5.
 Furnish and install new machine room door signage as required. - 6.
-Furnish and install covers over the existing to remain machine room windows with fire rated insulating material. - 7.
 Furnish and install one (1) 10 lb. class ABC fire extinguisher in the elevator machine room.